Publications

 2020

-- A shortcut minimum reflux calculation method for distillation columns separating multicomponent homogeneous azeotropic mixturesLe Scientifique May 2020
+- CVTAA shortcut minimum reflux calculation method for distillation columns separating multicomponent homogeneous azeotropic mixturesZheyu JiangLe Scientifique, May 2020

 Chemical, pharmaceutical, and agrochemical industries frequently face the challenge of separating multicomponent mixtures exhibiting one or more azeotropes using distillation.
 The minimum reflux ratio of a distillation column is directly related to its energy consumption and capital cost.
 Thus, it is a key parameter for distillation systems design, operation, and comparison.
 Despite its great scientific significance and practical importance, this problem remains an open challenge to researchers and industrial practitioners due to the highly nonideal nature of azeotropic systems.
 In this work, we present a simple and easy-to-use shortcut method to analytically calculate the minimum reflux ratio for a broad class of multicomponent homogeneous azeotropic mixture separations.
 Through an illustrative example, we demonstrate the accuracy and effectiveness of our new ideal multicomponent distillation turns out to be a special case of this generalized method.
 Compared with existing techniques, this method does not involve any rigorous tray-by-tray calculation and is iteration free.
 Therefore, it can be easily incorporated into a global optimization framework that enables industrial practitioners to, for the first time, quickly synthesize energy-efficient and cost-effective multicomponent azeotropic distillation systems and determine their optimal operating conditions.